godaddy/activerecord-delay_touching/README.md

 # Activerecord::DelayTouching

+> **Note:** this version requires ActiveRecord 4.2 or higher.
+To use ActiveRecord 3.2 through 4.1, use the branch https://github.com/godaddy/activerecord-delay_touching/tree/pre-activerecord-4.2.

 Batch up your ActiveRecord "touch" operations for better performance.

 When you want to invalidate a cache in Rails, you use `touch: true`.
 But when